This project is in construction

 - Improves passenger train reliability and accommodates increases in passenger train frequency.

 What is the project timeline?

-Preliminary engineering and conceptual design work began in early 2012.
-Environmental studies will begin in early 2013 with final design following in early 2014.
-Construction is expected to begin in spring of 2015 with the new siding in place by summer of 2017.
+Preliminary engineering began in early 2012.
+Environmental studies began in early 2013.
+Final design is expected in early 2015.
+Construction began in June 2015 and should be complete by fall of 2017.